jantjehier/programmeerproject/PROCES.md

 ![GitHub excample](/doc/dataproject3.PNG)

 The bubble visualisatioin needs axis with new data so i change the visualisation back to a barchart.
 I dont need to find more data.
 I can add new visualisations if i have enough time.
+The band search funtion will work for the timeline and piechart in stead of the bubble chart.